There are two federal laws that protect students with disabilities from discrimination at the post-secondary level:

 If a student has requested academic accommodations, you are under no legal obligation to provide them without an official academic accommodation letter provided by the Office of Disability Services.
 Even if the student claims to be registered, they must present you with an official academic letter provided by Disability Services.
 Until you receive this letter, it is not appropriate to provide the requested accommodations.
 If a student has not registered, refer him or her to Disability Services to follow the appropriate procedures.

 To familiarize students with the process for receiving accommodations, you should consider including a statement in your syllabus informing them that they must meet with the Office of Disability Services and receive an official academic accommodation letter at the beginning of each semester.
-You are encouraged to include one of the following statements on your syllabus:
+You are encouraged to include the following statement on your syllabus:

 Students who request additional time for exams are instructed to maintain good communication with their professors, which may entail beginning the exam before class, finishing the exam after class, or completing the exam at a different time of day.
 This is to be negotiated between the student and you.
 The student must make the request in a timely manner, at least one week in advance of the scheduled exam.
 Students understand that next-day or same-day requests may not be honored.

 Although you are encouraged to manage testing accommodations, at times an alternate site is needed.
 We do have a part-time exam space on campus for students with disabilities.
-You should complete a Test Office Request Form [NEED FORM] with your student.
-The Test Office Request Form should be delivered to the Office of Disability Services 48 hours in advance.
+You should complete a Test Room Request Form with your student.
+The Test Room Request Form should be delivered to the Office of Disability Services 48 hours in advance.
 The exam should be delivered to the Office Disability Services at least 24 hours in advance of the exam.
 This option should only be used when all other options have been exhausted.

 Note Sharer Service